Berkeley-MDes/tdf-fa23-PikaG/weekly-reports/WeeklyReport4.md

 ## Photon2 Set Up
 - [Photon2 Set Up Tutorial](https://github.com/loopstick/Photon2_Tutorial/blob/main/README.md#start-here)

-I followed the initial set up steps in the above tutorial and connected my device to Berkeley IoT after I arrived on campus.
+I followed the initial set-up steps in the above tutorial and connected my device to Berkeley IoT after arriving on campus.
-(pic of connected to IoT)
+(pic of connected IoT)

-After I set up my Photon2 mainboard, I tried some sample programs on it.
-The first program I tried was the helloworld example.
+After setting up my Photon2 mainboard, I tried some sample programs on it.
+The first program I attempted was the "helloworld" example.
 (pic)

-Next step, I connected the circuit followed the diagram and tried the blink example to blink an external LED.
+Next, I connected the circuit according to the diagram and attempted the 'blink' example to make an external LED blink.
 (pic)

-I also tried to light up both the internal and external LED using provided example.
+I also attempted to light up both the internal and external LEDs using the provided example.
 (pic)

-Then I connected a sensor to my circuit and use analogRead() to read from the sensor.
-Here is the message from the serial monitor.
+Then, I connected a sensor to my circuit and used 'analogRead()' to gather data from the sensor.
+Here is the output from the serial monitor.
 (pic)

 ## Speculation & Reflection